 We’ll only disclose your personal information to those organisations where we engage them to provide services, for direct marketing or other purposes for which you’d reasonably expect us to use your personal information.
 Generally, we require organisations who handle or obtain personal information as service providers, to agree to comply with the Privacy Act 1988, the Australian Privacy Principles and this policy.

-These organisations may transfer your personal information to organisations located outside Australia (overseas recipients) where your information may not receive the level of protection afforded under Australian law.
+These organisations may transfer your personal information to organisations located outside Australia (overseas recipients).

-We may disclose information to a third party nominated by you, such as your financial planner, where authorisation has been provided by you in writing.
+We may disclose information to a third party nominated by you, such as your financial planner, where authorisation has been provided by you.

 We’ll only disclose your sensitive personal information with your consent.
 However, without your consent, we may not be able to process your insurance application or assess your claim.